BIND update-policy option

 • identity - identity of the signer of the update or a wildcard, which must be in the format of a fully qualified domain name

-• nametype - defines the matching criteria for the given update attempt.
+• ruletype - defines the matching criteria for the given update attempt.
 One of the following values may be specified:

 • name - the name being updated must exactly match the update-policy name field

-• zonesub - equivalent to the subdomain nametype except that it obviates the need to specify the name field; hence it applies to matches to 'this zone' in which it is configured and its subdomains.
-This enables specification of a common update-policy statement with this zonesub nametype in multiple zone files.
+• zonesub - equivalent to the subdomain nametype except that it obviates the need to specify the name field; hence it applies to matches to this zone in which it is configured and its subdomains.
+This enables specification of a common update-policy statement with this zonesub ruletype in multiple zone files.

 • wildcard - the name being updated must be a valid wildcard expansion of the update-policy name field.